 Hiring has always been a delicate balance.
 Adding one wrong person can upend the culture and internal work ethic you’ve labored to create.
 Since there aren’t yet simulators to test out new attorneys prior to hiring them, a temp-to-hire approach is a great way to try before you buy, especially when you work with the right temporary legal staffing partner.

 With the right legal staffing agencies and a temp-to-hire approach, you can funnel far more candidates worthy of long-term relationships into your organization.
-That way, you can maintain high-quality across all of your deliverables while giving a trial run to see if your temporary attorneys are the right fit based on skills, experience, work ethic, and personality.
+That way, you can maintain high-quality across your deliverables while giving a trial run to see if your temporary attorneys are the right fit based on skills, experience, work ethic, and personality.

 If you don’t want these temporary attorneys to get away, hire them.
 If at the end of the arrangement they’ve done their job adequately, thank them for their hard work when they leave at the end of the engagement.
 Either way allows your law department to manage your workforce through unpredictable times – while keeping your costs under control.